kevinRoland2002/kevinRoland2002/README.md

 - 👋 Hi, I’m @kevinRoland2002
 - 👀 I’m interested in: Programming
 - 🌱 I’m currently learning: Web programming
-- 💞️ I’m looking to collaborate on: Programming work
+- 💞️ I’m looking to collaborate on: Programming, work, react, django, BIM, and more
 - 📫 How to reach me: kevinbasulto2002@gmail.com or +53 51394702
-- 😄 Pronouns: He

 <!---